michelada/design_system/README.md

 When you move your ticket to this column, make sure you have your PR open with the tag 'ready for review'

 Good practices:
-- In the description of your MR, add screenshots or videos to show have you have done.
+- In the description of your MR, add screenshots or videos to show how the component or feature looks.
+(Doing this also helps the reviewer)
 - Share your PR url in the #design_system channel to let the team know about your work.
+Y tiren paro para el review!
 - The techlead in charge of this project is the one that approves your code.

 **Ready for QA column:**